Cellexs/BVOC/Deliverables/D.1 Inception.md

    * Hypotheses Validated:
    * Assessment: Must have / Nice to have / Don’t care:

-9. Interview 9
+9. Interview 9 (Aziz)
-   * Interviewee Name:
+   * Interviewee Name: Turki Radhwan
-   * Interview Date:
+   * Interview Date: 2/15/2020
-   * Consumer Segement:
+   * Consumer Segement: 18-24
-   * Key Insights:
+   * Key Insights: Deleting more than one contact at a time.
-   * Representative Quote:
+   * Representative Quote: “Secured app that keeps personal information safe”
-   * Hypotheses Validated:
+   * Hypotheses Validated: Being updated when information change.
-   * Assessment: Must have / Nice to have / Don’t care:
+   * Assessment:Nice to have: Ability to add a wishlist.

 # Final Value Proposition and Consumer Segments